broadinstitute/filestats-bq/README.md

         a regular file or a symlink,
         skips the following steps.

+    6. Looks up user and group names based on `Uid` and `Gid` from the stats.

+        These IDs are only available on POSIX systems.
+        In addition, it caches ID -> name mappings, to avoid extra system lookups.

-    6. Captures any file level-errors and attempts to preserve as much information as possible.
+    7. Captures any file level-errors and attempts to preserve as much information as possible.

-    7. Sends the file path, mode, date, size, target (for a link), and error as a record to the output channel.
+    8. Sends the file path, mode, date, size, target (for a link), and error as a record to the output channel.

 4. Concurrently with the walk, create an output stream